QuentinBultinck/RetroAchievements/RAscripts/PS2/Darkwatch/Readme.md

     🏆 Bonus <i><sub><sup>(6 achievements - _XX_ points)</sup></sub></i>
 </h1>

-This is a collection of smaller achievements for various aspects of the game.
+This is a collection of smaller bonus achievements for various aspects of the game.

 ### Bonus Achievement List